myduino/Hibiscus-Sense-Arduino/Exercise_12_IoT_Blynk/README.md

 ## What is IoT?

-You might have heard IoT somewhere ... in Seminar, Webinar, Podcast, YouTube or even from your closest family and friends.
+You might have heard IoT somewhere ... in classes, seminar, webinar, podcast, YouTube or even from your closest family and friends.

 But what actually is IoT?